What is Breaducated?

 Who is Emily?

-Through Breaducated, Emily brings together technical skill, educational insight, and a belief in learning as a communal, inquiry-driven process—using baking not just to teach technique, but to help people better understand the world around them.
+Through Breaducated, Emily brings together technical mastery, educational insight, and a genuine belief in learning as a communal, inquiry-driven process while using baking not just to teach technique, but to help people better understand the world around them.